-The Service industry is broad in scope and by far the largest employer in the community.
-It includes education, health and social services, which make up the largest sub-segment at 19.2 percent, followed by Art/Entertainment (9.4 percent), professional and scientific (9.2 percent), finance/insurance (8.3 percent), public administration (7.5 percent), information (2.9 percent) and other miscellaneous and lesser represented services (4.6 percent).
+According to the 2000 Census, the Service industry was broad in scope and by far the largest employer in the community.
+It includes education, health and social services, which make up the largest subsegment at 19.2 percent, followed by Art/Entertainment (9.4 percent), professional and scientific (9.2 percent), finance/insurance (8.3 percent), public administration (7.5 percent), information (2.9 percent) and other miscellaneous and lesser represented services (4.6 percent).